Vietnam.vn - Nền tảng quảng bá Việt Nam

 With more than 80 km of border adjacent to Cambodia, 7 western border communes of Gia Lai province are not only a fence protecting national sovereignty, but also a key area in...

-Báo Lâm ĐồngBáo Lâm Đồng13/11/2025
+Báo Lâm ĐồngBáo Lâm Đồng15/11/2025

-Chairman of the People's Committee of Le Trong Phuc commune said
+Chairman of the People's Committee of Le Trong Phuc commune said:

-Chairman of the Gia Lai Provincial People's Committee Pham Anh Tuan affirmed that poverty reduction is an important political task, closely linked to maintaining national defense and security.
-Communes must achieve the poverty reduction target as quickly as possible.
-According to Plan No. 22/KH-UBND of Gia Lai province, the target by the end of 2025 is to reduce the poverty rate of the whole province to below 2%, and the poverty rate among ethnic minorities to reduce by about 3%.
-To achieve this goal, the province has determined that it must synchronously deploy solutions to develop livelihoods, improve the quality of education, health care, housing, clean water, vocational training and job creation.
+Chairman of the Gia Lai Provincial People's Committee, Pham Anh Tuan, affirmed that poverty reduction is a crucial political task, closely linked to maintaining national defense and security.
+Communes must achieve the goal of poverty reduction as quickly as possible.
+According to Gia Lai province's Plan No. 22/KH-UBND, the target by the end of 2025 is to reduce the poverty rate across the province to below 2%, and by approximately 3% for ethnic minority households.
+To achieve this goal, the province has determined that it must implement a comprehensive set of solutions to develop livelihoods, improve the quality of education, healthcare, housing, clean water, vocational training, and job creation.

 Source: https://baolamdong.vn/giam-ngheo-ben-vung-o-cac-xa-bien-gioi-402618.html